'Maestro' Netflix Movie: Everything We Know So Far

 Several companies are credited with working on Maestro, including; Joint Effort, Sikelia Productions, Fred Berner Films, and Amblin Entertainment.

-Legendary directors Martin Scorsese and Steven Spielberg are attached to the project as producers, along with Joker director Todd Phillips.
-Fred Berner (Pollock), Amy Durning (Magic City), Kristie Macosko Krieger (Bridge of Spies), and Emma Tillinger Koskoff (Joker) are also attached.
+Legendary directors Martin Scorsese and Steven Spielberg are attached to the project as producers, along with Fred Berner (Pollock), Amy Durning (Magic City), Kristie Macosko Krieger (Bridge of Spies) are also attached.
+Bradley Cooper is also one of the producers.

 What is the plot of Maestro?

-Spanning 30 years, Maestro follows the career of West Side Story and on The Waterfront conductor and composer Leonard Bernstein and his marriage to Chilean-born actress Felicia Montealegre.
+Spanning 30 years, Maestro follows the career of West Side Story and on The Waterfront conductor and composer Leonard Bernstein and his marriage to Costa-Rican born actress Felicia Montealegre.

 The official Netflix synopsis for the movie is as follows: